MCP Tools Reference¶

 |

-non-commit drains (config opt-in) |
+non-commit drains (granted by default) |

 Fetch and extract text from a single URL |